 YMB Summit 2017

-The MBA is excited to announce a new initiative, the YMB Summit 2017, a 1 day event to discover what to expect on your journey to a successful marine biology career and help you make well-informed decisions.
+In 2017, the MBA launched a new initiative for 12-18 year olds passionate about marine biology and keen to gain valuable experience for a career in marine biology.
+The YMB Summit was a 1 day event set up to provide young people with an oppotunity to discover what to expect on their journey to a successful marine biology career and help them make well-informed decisions.

-This new initiative is exclusive to Young Marine Biologist members and reflects our commitment to continue nurturing young people’s passion and enthusiasm for marine biology with the aim:
+This new initiative was exclusive to Young Marine Biologist members and reflects our commitment to continue nurturing young people’s passion and enthusiasm for marine biology with the aim:

 - To facilitate inclusion of young members in the marine biology community;